Multiple homes catch fire after plane crashes into New Jersey neighborhood

-Officials say a Cessna 414 crashed into a home at 11 a.m. on Berkley and Princeton avenues in Colonia.
+Officials say a small plane was flying low before it crashed into a home at 11 a.m. on Berkley and Princeton avenues in Colonia.

 Authorities say no one was inside the house that was struck, but flames quickly spread to a nearby home where a woman was inside.
 She escaped without injury, but the house was damaged.